 Who is a candidate for a Dental Implant?

 We will examine your mouth and teeth to determine if you are a good candidate for an implant.
 Implants are suitable for patients who have otherwise healthy and solid bone structure.
 If you’re missing bone, we may suggest that you have a bone grafting done prior to the implant surgery.
 Implants can last for decades without needing any special treatment or care.

 What happens during the Dental Implant procedure?

-We begin by offering either local or general sedation as needed.
+We begin by preparing the area where the implant will be placed .
 We then insert the titanium post of the implant deep into the bone.
 This post is given time to heal and bond with the surrounding bone.
 Osseointegration, or fusion with the bone, normally takes about six months, though this can vary from one patient to another.
 Once the implant has healed, we can make a new crown, denture, or bridge for the restoration, enhancing your smile and replacing the teeth that are currently missing.

-If you would like to learn more about implants and how they work, call us today and we can get you into the office for a consultation.
+Amin Salvi Dental is experienced in providing dental implants in Rancho Cucamonga & Corona, CA!
+If you would like to learn more about dental implants and how they work, call us today and we can get you into the office for a consultation.